bobdavies2000/OpenCVB/README.md

 The basic layout of OpenCVB is shown below.
 Any of the algorithms can be selected from the first combo box at the top of the form.
-The second combo box is used to select algorithms grouped by OpenCV API or OpenCVB algorithm.
+The second combo box is used to select an algorithms group.
 The default grouping is to select the special grouping “\<All\>”.
 There are a variety of other special groupings that select, for example, all Python or all C++ algorithms or all multi-threaded algorithms.

 ![](media/0094dd80a047099af3fa5ecf92dee723.png)